Yandy Díaz Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- His last time out was on Sunday against the Oakland Athletics, when the righty tossed six innings, surrendering two earned runs while allowing six hits.
+- In his most recent time out on Tuesday against the Texas Rangers, the righty tossed 4 2/3 innings, allowing three earned runs while surrendering six hits.

+- In 13 games this season, the 27-year-old has amassed a 3.62 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.